Don’t Tell Them, Show Them!

 - Variety is critical for success.
 First, there must be a good mental outlook toward sports and exercise.
 This is accomplished by introducing kids to a variety of options.
 Let your child explore different avenues of the sport and come to his or her own decision on what piques their interest.
 If you want them to keep a good mental attitude and fit body, they have to like what they are doing.

-Suzy Cerra is a Level 1 USAT Certified Coach and Camp Director with Experience Triathlon Coaching Services.
-She is also the President of the Experience Triathlon Youth Club, an official USAT youth club for athletes ages 6 to 16.
-Learn more about Coach Suzy and ET Youth Club at www.ET-Youth.com.
+Suzy Cerra is a Level 1 USAT Certified Coach, Camp Director and VP of Operations with Experience Triathlon Coaching Services.
+Learn more about Coach Suzy and ET at www.experiencetriathlon.com.